-· Provisions for liabilities
+Provisions for liabilities

 The provision in the year relates to a charge in respect of settlement of disputes and associated costs.
+They also included estimated liabilities likely to arise on expiry of the group's property leases in respect of dilapidation provisions.
 Management considers these provisions to represent a prudent assessment of the likely settlement and costs.